Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 tree walk
 typecast
 types
+types -- slow types https://jsr.io/docs/about-slow-types (also in Swift: The compiler is unable to type-check this expression in reasonable time)
 Unix philosophy (OUTDATED -> use JSON ;)) https://en.wikipedia.org/wiki/Unix_philosophy
 Unix philosophy -- (much more) https://en.wikipedia.org/wiki/Unix_philosophy
 Unix philosophy -- A.01 Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new "features"